-Named for Section 179 of the Internal Revenue Code (IRC) that allows this type of first-year expensing, an individual small business owner or a business entity — but not estates or trusts — can deduct capital expenses on tangible property and some other types of property up to the statutory limit for the applicable tax year, but only if the total investment in depreciable property is less than the investment threshold; if the investment is greater than the investment threshold, then the allowable §179 deduction is reduced dollar for dollar, by the amount that the total investment exceeds the investment threshold, thus eliminating the §179 deduction completely when the total investment reaches the §179 phaseout limit.
+Named for Section 179 of the Internal Revenue Code (IRC) that allows this type of first-year expensing, an individual small business owner or a business entity — but not estates or trusts — can deduct capital expenses on tangible property and some other types of property up to the statutory limit for the applicable tax year.
+However, if the value of the §179 property exceeds a certain amount, the phaseout threshold, then the allowable §179 deduction is reduced dollar for dollar, by the amount that the total investment exceeds the phaseout threshold, thus eliminating the §179 deduction completely when the total investment reaches the §179 phaseout limit.
 The maximum deduction, the phaseout threshold and the phaseout limit are adjusted annually for inflation.
 If several eligible properties are purchased during the tax year, then the §179 deduction can be allocated among the several properties in any manner, as long as the total deduction does not exceed the statutory limit.
 The §179 deduction is claimed on Form 4562, Depreciation and Amortization.

 |2008 - 2009||$250,000|

-However, for tax years stating in 2015, the $500,000 deduction limit has been made permanent and will be indexed for inflation, starting in 2016.
-Additionally, a §179 deduction can be claimed on qualified real property expenditures for up to $250,000 in 2015 and up to $500,000 in 2016 and afterwards.
-Qualified real property expenditures include certain improvements to the interiors of retail buildings and of leased nonresidential buildings, and certain restaurant buildings or improvements to such buildings.
-The §179 deduction is claimed on Form 4562, Depreciation and Amortization.
+A §179 deduction can be claimed on qualified real property expenditures, including certain improvements to the interiors of retail buildings and of leased nonresidential buildings, and certain restaurant buildings or improvements to such buildings.

-Without the §179 deduction, capital expenses would have to be depreciated over a period that can range from 3 years for tools and devices to 7 years for office furniture and fixtures, cell phones, and fax machines, depending on the type of property — most tangible business property is 5-year property.
+Without the §179 deduction, capital expenses must be depreciated over a period ranging from 3 years for tools and devices to 7 years for office furniture and fixtures, cell phones, and fax machines, depending on the type of property — most tangible business property is 5-year property.
 Depreciation, however, may be preferable if the business owner expects to be in a higher tax bracket in the future.
 Additionally, the §179 deduction, unlike bonus depreciation, can also be used to deduct the purchase of used items.
 However, only the amount paid in cash can be deducted under §179 — the credit received for a trade-in does not qualify.

-There are other sections of the IRC that allow special deductions similar to §179, including IRC:
+There are other sections of the IRC that allow special §179-type deductions, including IRC: